ann1221/SimpleWordTranslator/README.md

 # YandexTranslate
-work with Yandex.Translator API by token
+work with Yandex API by token.